 But people really don’t read any more, either.
 Too many things competing for their limited attention.
 Any kind of text that is more than a hundred and fifty words in length is simply too long, and people lose interest.
-So you go to the considerable trouble of producing a thoughtful, well-written piece of two thousand words or so, only to be met with a collective yawn.
+It’s all but destroyed long-form journalism.
+You go to the considerable trouble of producing a thoughtful, well-written piece of three or four thousand words or so, only to be met with a collective yawn.
 Or worse, your masterwork is branded with the dismissive shorthand TL; DR (“Too long; don’t read”) by the many self-appointed critics out there.
 You know all this, but forge ahead anyway because you cannot help it, and because Google must be appeased.

-At some point it occurred to me that as long as I am going to generate content that almost nobody reads anyway, I might as well write about things that matter to me, so that at least one of us isn’t bored.
+At some point it occurred to me that as long as I was going to have to generate content that almost nobody read anyway, I might as well write about things that matter to me, so that at least one of us isn’t bored.
 Google won’t care, I figured.
 Content is content.
 So gradually the snooze-worthy computer-related postings were replaced with meandering essays and stories about all manner of things.
 The blog still isn’t being read by anybody, but at least Google seems to be happy and I feel like I’ve done something worthwhile.

-But Google is also all about connectedness.
+But it’s not enough just to generate some words about some topic.
+That would be too easy.
+Google is big on connectedness.
 So your articles all need to have external links.
 Preferably lots of them.
 They don’t even have to make any sense, but you simply must have them.
 You also need to have a compendium of favorite sites–a “blogroll”–as well.
 Ours comes under the heading Stuff We Like.
-You may have noticed it already, off to the right.
+You may have noticed it already, off to the right, assuming you are reading this on a laptop or desktop.
+If for some reason you prefer to read this on a smart phone, it’s way down at the bottom, following the article.

 Assembling a blogroll requires thought and discretion, because you are judged by the digital company you keep.
 If your potential customers spy just one website they don’t like in your blogroll they are apt to scratch you off their list, even if you are clearly qualified to meet their particular need.
 People are funny that way.